Car Insurance for Tesla, Rivian + EVs: 2026 Guide

 Gap insurance importance for financed EVs

-EVs depreciate faster than ICE vehicles in the first 24 months of ownership.
-Tesla Model 3 and Model Y typically lose 35-50% of MSRP in the first 12 months; Rivian R1T and R1S have lost 30-45% historically.
-A totaled EV in the first year of ownership often leaves a $5,000-$15,000 gap between the insurance payout (which pays actual cash value) and the remaining loan balance.
+EVs shed value faster than gas cars over the first two years.
+A Model 3 or Model Y commonly drops 35-50% of MSRP in the first 12 months; the Rivian R1T and R1S have run 30-45% historically.
+Total one in year one and you're often staring at a $5,000-$15,000 hole between what the insurer pays (actual cash value) and what you still owe on the loan.

 Charging + roadside coverage

 - Does comprehensive coverage extend to my home charger?
-Most insurers treat the wall-mounted charger as part of the home electrical system, covered by the homeowner's policy not the auto policy.
-Confirm in writing — a damaged 80A wall connector can cost $1,200-$2,400 to replace.
+Most insurers count the wall-mounted charger as part of the home's electrical system, which puts it on your homeowner's policy rather than the auto policy.
+Get the answer in writing.
+A damaged 80A wall connector runs $1,200-$2,400 to replace, and you don't want to discover the coverage gap after the fact.

 Tesla and Rivian model-specific notes